aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 {{< /highlight >}}

 **Data Matrix**
-*Data Matrix* is a 2D code that can encode large amounts of data in a compact space.
+*Data Matrix* is a 2D code that allows encoding large amounts of data in a compact space.
 A single *Data Matrix can contain up to 2,335 alphanumeric or 3,116 numerical characters.
 This is 10 times greater than the standard data density of 1D barcodes.

 <p align="center"><image src="DataMatrix.png"></p>